"The Best Four Days in Gaming!"™

 Consumer Trade Show

 The Gen Con event in Indianapolis also supports a Trade Day for game manufacturers, publishers, retailers, educators and press to network and interface in a professional setting.
 The first trade day occurred in 2007.
 It included several targeted seminar tracks for retailers and educators, including seminars such as “Increase K-12 Student’s Academic & Social Achievement with Board & Card Games,” “Hidden Secrets of the Internet,” and Buyer’s Training Session and Location Negotiations;” and culminated in a joint session addressing the future of gaming that concluded with an open reception for all trade attendees.
-The first trade day received strong attendance and positive attendee feedback, suggesting promising growth in years to come.
+The past two years, Gen Con's Trade Day badges have sold out with more than 550 educators, librarians, and retailers attending.

 In 2003, Gen Con moved the U.S. event to Indianapolis, Indiana.
 The relocation met with resounding success.
 That year the Gen Con brand expanded to include a new, sister-show in Anaheim California.
 As a result, the mid-western show was branded “Gen Con Indy” to capture the geographical distinction from the sister show, dubbed “Gen Con So Cal” in tribute to its birthplace in southern California.
 After the demise of the Gen Con So Cal show in 2006, the Indianapolis show assumed the name “Gen Con: The Best Four Days of Gaming!”

 Whether it's traditional gaming or electronic gaming, the purpose of Gen Con is to delight gamers with an experience that rewards their loyalty for choosing Gen Con.